 Go back

-Farm and Environmental Education Center
+Coleman Tractor APSU Farm Powered by Kubota and Environmental Education Center

 Take a virtual tour!
 Click here

-The Farm is approximately 50 percent in natural cover and forest with the other half serving as a demonstration area and for the production of farm commodities.
+The Farm and Environmental Education Center is approximately 50 percent in natural cover and forest with the other half serving as a demonstration area and for the production of farm commodities.
 Located near the main campus, the Farm is a haven for wildlife.
 The area is bounded on the west by the West Fork of Red River and harbors a natural cave in which there are fish that have evolved without eyes.
-A rendering (pictured) by Wayne C. Stormes depicts the unusual fish, the Typhlichtys Subteraneus (Blind Cave Fish).
-This rare fish grows to only about 3 inches.
-In addition to wildlife, cattle raised on the Farm provide hands-on experience for agriculture students.
+The unusual rare fish, the Typhlichtys Subteraneus (Blind Cave Fish), grows to only about 3 inches.
+In addition to wildlife, cattle, goats and a llama raised on the Farm provide hands-on experience for agriculture students.

 Originally, the Farm was donated by the Pettus Foundation to the agriculture department as a demonstration farm.
-In 1992, the farm was redesignated as the Environmental Education Center to better identify its contributions to the University, community and state.
+In 1992, the Farm was redesignated as the Environmental Education Center to better identify its contributions to the University, community and state.

-The Farm has as its major goal the support of the academic programs at the University.
-Available for study through the Farm are livestock, crops, forests, wildlife and land formations.
-A state of the art $1-million Animal Science teaching facility is now operational and available for classes, labs and other agriculture activities.
+The Farm and Environmental Education Center has as its major goal the support of the academic programs at the University.
+Available for study through the Center are livestock, crops, forests, wildlife, soils and land formations.
+A state of the art $1-million Animal Science teaching facility is operational and available for classes, labs and other agriculture activities.

-The location of the EEC Farm is 1991 Pickens Road, Clarksville, TN 37040.
+The location of the Coleman Tractor APSU Farm Powered by Kubota and Environmental Education Center is 1991 Pickens Road, Clarksville, TN 37040.

-For more information on the Farm and Environmental Education Center, telephone (931) 221-7272, or Dr. Don Sudbrink, Coordinator, telephone (931) 221-7266.
+For more information, telephone (931) 221-7272, or Dr. Don Sudbrink, Coordinator, telephone (931) 221-7266.